Manny Díaz Jr.: Doral College (2013-2022)

+University of West Florida (2025-)

+Díaz was named interim president of UWF starting July 14, 2025, following the resignation of Martha Dunagin Saunders.
+While interim president, he fired the university's general counsel after she objected to his hiring of Lawson Huck Gonzalez, a Ron DeSantis-linked law firm, as outside counsel for the presidential search.

+Díaz was appointed President of the University of West Florida on January 8, 2026, with a starting salary of $950,000.
+The selection process was characterized by some controversy.
+Search requirements were implemented to allow Díaz's lack of a doctoral degree, Diaz holds a graduate degree in Educational Leadership.
+Díaz's history as an advocate of charter school expansion was another matter of concern, even as universities are statutorily authorized to sponsor charters that may function as lab schools with each university.

+Diaz announced in April 2026 that UWF is moving to Division 1 athletics in the fall of 2026.
+UWF set records for highest enrollment, fundraising and state performance metrics during Díaz’s first year, which were established from the legacy that Dr. Saunders created.

 Political career

 In 2010, Díaz ran for the Miami-Dade County School Board, but lost to Perla Tabares Hantman in the primary, receiving only 39% of the vote to her 61%.

 Florida House of Representatives

 In 2012, following the reconfiguration of Florida House of Representatives districts, Díaz ran in the newly created 103rd district in the Republican primary against former state representative Renier Díaz de la Portilla and Alfredo Naredo-Acosta.
 Despite the nastiness and perceived closeness of the race, Díaz ended up defeating his opponents by a wide margin, winning 55% of the vote to Díaz de la Portilla's 39% and Naredo-Acosta's 6%.
 He faced only write-in opposition in the general election and won by a wide margin.
 Díaz went on to be re-elected in 2014 and 2016.

 He was Chair of the Choice and Innovation and K-12 Appropriations committee during his tenure.
 He was a key member of Representative José R. Oliva's team.
 Oliva rose to become the second Cuban-American speaker of the House in Florida.
+Diaz became known as the education policy expert in the house, having his fingerprints on every piece of substantive legislation during his time in the house.